zuiko21/minimOS/hard/jalapa2.md

 Since a complete *expansion bus* is fitted, the *high* ROM must be decoded at the **uppermost banks** (`BA3-BA7`=**1**) avoiding mirroring.
 Also, *RAM should be properly decoded* too, but within the **lowest MiB**.
-That would render `lib` ROM at $F80000-$FFFFFF, leaving all addresses
+That would render `/lib` ROM at $F80000-$FFFFFF, leaving all addresses
 $100000-$F7FFFF, a whole **14 MiB free** for expansion.

 ## Glue-logic implementation